 The Foreign Earned Income Exclusion

-Although you’re required to report your worldwide income on your U.S. income tax return, you may qualify to exclude some of your foreign earnings from tax under the foreign earned income exclusion.
+Although you’re required to report your worldwide income on your U.S. income tax return, you may qualify to exclude some of your foreign earned income from tax under the foreign earned income exclusion.

 A note about Foreign Earned Income: Foreign earned income is wages, salaries, professional fees, and other compensation received for personal services you performed in a foreign country, no matter where or how you are paid, as long as your tax home is in a foreign country and you meet either the bona fide residence test or the physical presence test .
-If you are doing work abroad, any income you make from that work is income from a foreign source, even if it is deposited to a US bank and your employer is located in the US.
+Any compensation you make from work that is performed outside the US is income from a foreign source, even if it is deposited to a US bank and your employer is located in the US.

 The amount of foreign earned Income that can be excluded is adjusted annually for inflation.